Chalouni, Aibheel and Chalsa Tea Estates: Location

 Chalsa Tea Estate is located on the picturesque Chalsa Hill.
 On the east, the Murti River separates the tea estate from the Upper Tondu Forest.
 On the west is Matelli.
-The tea estate has undulating topography intercepted by mountainous jhoras and streams.
+The tea estate has undulating topography intercepted by mountain streams.

 Area overview

 Gorumara National Park has overtaken traditionally popular Jaldapara National Park in footfall and Malbazar has emerged as one of the most important towns in the Dooars.
 Malbazar subdivision is presented in the map alongside.
 It is a predominantly rural area with 88.62% of the population living in rural areas and 11.32% living in the urban areas.
 Tea gardens in the Dooars and Terai regions produce 226 million kg or over a quarter of India's total tea crop.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.